 On the Plan's Effective Date (the date after confirmation when the Plan becomes Effective), the Plan will create a Survivors' Trust for the purpose of paying distributions to Holders of Class 4 and Class 5 Claims, which are the two Classes of Abuse Claims under the Plan.
-The Survivors' Trust will be funded with (a) \$103 million in cash contributed by the Debtor, (b) a contribution of real estate which the Debtor believes is worth between approximately \$43 million and \$81 million (or more), and (c) \$14.25 million in cash contributed by RCWC contingent on the number of Releases it secures from those Holders of Class 4 Claims and Class 5 Claims who have asserted liability against RCWC in connection with an Abuse Claim.3 The Debtor will also contribute and assign to the Survivors' Trust the rights and interests of the Debtor in the Non-Settling Insurer Policies.
+The Survivors' Trust will be funded with (a) \$103 million in cash contributed by the Debtor, (b) a contribution of real estate which the Debtor believes is worth between approximately \$43 million and \$81 million (or more) if it is entitled for residential development, and (c) \$14.25 million in cash contributed by RCWC contingent on the number of Releases it secures from those Holders of Class 4 Claims and Class 5 Claims who have asserted liability against RCWC in connection with an Abuse Claim.3 The Debtor will also contribute and assign to the Survivors' Trust the rights and obligations of the Debtor in the Non-Settling Insurer Policies.